-Any series that features ninjitsu as a main theme will be accused of ripping off Naruto; for example, Ranma ½ (manga 1987, anime 1989).
+Any series that features ninjutsu as a main theme will be accused of ripping off Manga/Naruto; for example, Ranma ˝ (manga 1987, anime 1989).

 Likewise, many elements and concepts that people assume originated in Gurren Lagann were actually derived from the Getter Robo series — particularly ludicrously oversized mecha, Combining Mecha that combined with anything, and the idea of an energy source that has strong links with the principle of evolution - and the risk of overusing it.
 And drills.

-Eva had spiral energy - background material gives the source of the S2 organ's power as the double helix of DNA(which may just be the reason why TTGL has its universe centered around it).
+Eva had spiral energy - background material gives the source of the S2 organ's power as the double helix of DNA(which may just be the reason why Gurren Lagann TTGL has its universe centered around it).

 Speaking of Neon Genesis Evangelion, while it is commonly viewed as Deconstruction of old Idealistic Super Robots show, some of the more notable ones actually have been done before.
 Most notably, the idea that giving a teenager the power to destroy the world will have bad consequences was used in Mazinger Z, right during the second chapter of the original manga, making it much of an Unbuilt Trope.
 Also, Tetsuya Tsurugi from Great Mazinger deconstructed the arrogant, HotbloodedAce Pilot archetype long before Asuka Langley Sohryu.
-And Zambot3 deconstructed the whole genre including the Kid Hero trope - in the late seventies, and Space Runaway Ideon in the early eighties.
+Also, Zambot3 deconstructed the whole genre including the Kid Hero trope - in the late seventies, and Space Runaway Ideon in the early eighties.

 People accuse Alucard's design of being a ripoff of Dante's, thanks to the fact that they both dual-wield black-and-white guns and wear bright red dusters.
 Devil May Cry: 2001.
 Hellsing: 1997.
 Dante's design is in fact a tribute to the main character of Space Adventure Cobra (1978).